 Since taking ownership of Geneva Global in 2008, Doug has assembled a leadership team that brings expertise from a range of sectors, including international development, global health, finance, consulting, risk management, and marketing to each client assignment.
-He is currently the Chairman of Geneva Global, after having previously led the company as CEO for 10 years.

 He has led the expansion of the organization’s offerings into a full range of philanthropic and consulting services.
 Passionate about bringing creative solutions to address social problems, he seeks to revise traditional approaches whenever appropriate and possible.